Best in the world? Why Foster should be calling Razor for help with ABs

 The 27-year-old won gold on the first day of finals but he was originally targeting another event.

 After Covid hit doubles teammate Chris Stockley, Dunham jumped into the single for a "bit of experience" in his first international competition since 2019.
-Thinking he was a bit light for the event and aiming for an A final appearance instead, he was "pushed to his limit" and took the race out.
-But a true teammate, he told NZME that he's now even more excited to get in the doubles boat and see what they can do.
+Thinking he was a bit light for the event and aiming for an A-final appearance instead, he was "pushed to his limit" and took the race out.
+But, like a true teammate, he told NZME that he's now even more excited to get in the doubles boat and see what they can do.